2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 LIGHT & DARK GREEN PAINT COLORS

-While green and blue are the most timeless paint colors, they’re often amongst the most POPULAR paint colors in any given trend cycle (which you can’t say of any other color).
+While green and blue are the most timeless paint colors, they’re also amongst the most POPULAR paint colors in any given trend cycle (which you can’t say of any other color).

 Sherwin Williams Evergreen Fog shiplap accent wall | Benjamin Moore White Dove side walls